 It’s all about changing how you think.
 Use technology to change our thinking, overwrite those critical voices of your parents/family.
 Changing our old belief system helps rewire our brain.

 Creating and strengthening new, positive neural pathways is an essential part of achieving lasting change.

-Becoming self-differentiated is a life-long process.
+Nonetheless, becoming self-differentiated is a life-long process.
 We have to build our own self-confidence so as not to be swayed by other people’s drama.
 Practise boundary setting in all your relationships.

 Remember, there is a thin line between empathy and being an enabler.
 Know where you end and others begin.
 Be supportive but don’t become a doormat.
-Saying No or maintaining boundaries is not easy, particularly if you grew up with dominating, coercive, rejecting and neglectful homes.
+Saying No or maintaining boundaries is not easy, particularly if you grew up with dominating, coercive, rejecting, and neglectful homes.